-My grandson has given me a directive for his overnight visits: “You don’t ever have to ask what I want for breakfast, G. Lee.
+My grandson has given me a directive for his overnight visits: “You don’t ever have to ask what I want for breakfast, G-Lee.
 Just assume it will always be pancakes”).
 I love pancakes too but lacking his speedy metabolism, I don’t make them often.
 One weekend morning when he wasn’t visiting, I woke up with the strongest craving but alas and alack, no pancake mix in the pantry.
 That’s when I remembered a homemade recipe I had written and buried somewhere on my laptop ages ago.
 These pancakes are light, fluffy, and taste so much better than any pancakes I’ve ever made from a mix or ordered in a diner.
 Trust me, it’s worth the few extra minutes to make them from scratch.
 This recipe makes just enough for two — or a very hungry you.
 BONUS: If you enjoy pancakes with fruit, check out daughter/coauthor Hayley’s whole wheat blueberry pancakes.

 2 tablespoons salted butter

 measuring cups and spoons